What means Xputer? (it does not mean "transputer".)

 R. W. Hartenstein, M. Riedmuller, K. Schmitt, M.

-Weber: A Novel Asic Design Approach Based on a New Machine Paradigm; Special
+Weber: A Novel ASIC Design Approach Based on a New Machine Paradigm; Special

 Issue of IEEE Journal of Solid State Circuits, July 1991 -